MicrosoulV3/Blackjack-3.x/README.md

 define('WEEK', 7 * DAY);
 ```

-And then add this
+Then add your Blackjack limits:

 ``` php
 $site_config['blackjack_min_bet'] = 1 * MB;
 $site_config['blackjack_max_bet'] = 100 * GB;
 ```

-Change these to suit what you like.
+Change those two values to suit your tracker economy.

 ### 4. Add sounds and ambience

-The game supports Blackjack sound effects and casino-room ambience.
-Keep
-the supplied sound assets in the paths referenced by `blackjack.php`.
+Keep the supplied sound files in the paths used by `blackjack.php`.

-Users can independently disable normal game sounds or room ambience.
-Mute is persistent.
+Players can turn the game sounds and casino-room ambience on or off separately.
+Their choices are remembered by the browser.

 ## Upload Credit

-The game treats the existing TTv3 `users.uploaded` value as the player’s
+Blackjack uses the existing TTv3 `users.uploaded` value as the player's chip balance.
-Blackjack balance.

-Wagers are deducted from upload credit and payouts are returned to
-upload credit.
-Balance-changing game actions use database transactions
-and row locking to protect wager operations.

-This project does **not** use real money.
+Bets come out of upload credit and winnings go back into it.
+The balance updates are handled with database transactions and row locking so two game actions cannot spend the same credit.

+This is all virtual upload credit. **No real money is used.**

 ## Admin Stat Reset

-Administrators can selectively reset an individual player’s Blackjack
-statistics without changing that player’s upload balance or active hand.
+Admins can reset one player's Blackjack stats without changing that player's upload credit or active game.

-The current implementation requires **user class 7 or higher** for this
+This requires **user class 7 or higher**.
-function.

 ## Security